 The following instructions apply to both the Statistics and the Data Science MS graduate application.

 All graduate applications are reviewed at the department level.
-Please read the following information and the Admissions FAQ page carefully.
+For helpful answers and guidelines for applying, please read the information on this page and our list of admissions FAQs carefully.
 We have made a great effort to provide detailed, thorough and relevant information regarding the application process and hope that it will provide answers to your questions.

 APPLICATION DEADLINE - Wednesday, December 1, 2021 (11:59PM PST)

 The deadline for all graduate application forms to be submitted online for the Department of Statistics for matriculation in Autumn Quarter 2022 is Wednesday, December 1, 2021 (11:59PM).
 We do not matriculate students in any other quarter.
 The online application fee is $125 for all applicants, both domestic and international.
 University Application Fee Waiver is for PhD applicants only.
 The department is unable to provide fee waiver codes.

 Applicants can access the online application beginning September.
 Any problems that you encounter while completing or submitting the application must be addressed by contacting the support desk as indicated on the application website.
 The Stanford application software is not Stanford-based, we cannot help with technical issues at the department-level.
 (Vendor: Collegenet Support)

 Term Applying For: Autumn 2022-2023

 Be sure to click [SAVE] before proceeding to the next page.

 Only applicants who intend to pursue the Data Science subplan should select the specialization from the drop-down menu.
 Applicants who select Data Science will only be considered for this program and NOT in addition to the Statistics MS degree program.